 Email [email protected] to serve or to report transcription errors.

-If your have a Bible, it would be great if you could open it to Matthew chapter 22, that's where we are, the very last passage in this chapter.
+If you have your Bible, it would be great if you could open it to Matthew chapter 22, that's where we are, the very last passage in this chapter.

 According to Jewish custom and tradition, each family, once a year will have to present a lamb, a lamb without blemish to be sacrificed.
-And that is a reminder to how their ancestors were spared the wrath of God when they had to also sacrifice a lamb and smear the blood upon the doorpost, so that when the Angel of Death comes, he sees that, the blood on the doorpost and passes over this family and spares their firstborn from death.
+And that is a reminder to how their ancestors were spared the wrath of God, when they had to also sacrifice a lamb and smear the blood upon the doorpost.
+So that when the Angel of Death comes, he sees that, the blood on the doorpost, and passes over this family and spares their firstborn from death.

-So we read therefore of some of His enemies, His opponents who will come to interrogate Him, to test Him, to ask Him tough questions so that perhaps they might show up some flaws in His life.
+So we read therefore of some of His enemies, His opponents, who will come to interrogate Him, to test Him, to ask Him tough questions, so that perhaps they might show up some flaws in His life.

 His enemies wanted to get rid of Him, they hated Him.
 For one, He destroyed their business in the temple, He threw out the money changers.
-Some of them were also envious of Him because there were great crowds that followed Him instead of them.
+Some of them were also envious of Him because there were great crowds that followed Him, instead of them.

 And then some of them wanted to kill Jesus, because they were worried that Jesus, having drawn such a great crowd, would be seen as a revolter, as a kind of an opposition figure towards the Roman Empire.
-They were fearful that Rome would see Israel seemingly rise in revolt and eliminate the whole country.
-So they thought better to destroy one man than to have a whole nation taken away.
+They were fearful that Rome would see Israel seemingly rise in revolt, and eliminate the whole country.
+So they thought, better to destroy one man than to have a whole nation taken away.